Dogs are an integral part of our family, almost like children. That’s why we’re just as peaky about their food as we are with ours.

 How to feed freeze-dried dog food?
 You can serve it straight from the ziploc bag.
 That said, if it’s meat, we recommend you rehydrate it first in hot water, which takes only a few minutes.

 If all this seems complicated, you can find freeze dried dog food online or in the pet store.
-Our dogs love TruDog Freeze Dried Raw Superfood.
+Our dogs love TruDog Freeze Dried Raw Superfood on Amazon.
 Alternatively, you can sign up for raw dog food delivery.

 What Is Dehydrated Dog Food?